cbaggers/cepl/README.md

-_Note_ I'm currently working on getting the dependencies into quicklisp, I'd recommended waiting until that is done before trying this unless you are fine with cloning lot's of repos :)

 # CEPL (Code Evaluate Play Loop) - [ALPHA]

 CEPL is a lispy and REPL friendly library for working with OpenGL.